a-rich/DJ-Tools/src/djtools/spotify/README.md

 The `CHECK_TRACK_OVERLAP_FUZZ_RATIO` configuration option `[0, 100]` sets the minimum Levenshtein similarity between the `Title - Artist` of the Spotify tracks (or file names of local files) and the file names of tracks in the `beatcloud`.

+By providing a list of absolute paths to local directories as `LOCAL_CHECK_DIRS`, you can also compare the contents of Spotify playlists with local files to check for overlap prior to uploading.

 Triggering the `playlist_checker` module can be done by setting `CHECK_TRACK_OVERLAP: true`.

 ## playlist_builder